oracle-livelabs/adb/shared/adb-multi-tool-select-ai/demo/demo.md

 ## Introduction

-This lab will take you thru the steps for demonstrating each tool of the multitool select AI chatbot.
+This lab will take you thru the steps for demonstrating each tool of the Multitool Select AI chatbot.

 Estimated Time: 15 minutes

-### About Oracle Apex Workflows

 ### Objectives